Gone forever? How Polesia lost and regained its rare species

 In 2021, field biologists from our project set out to rediscover the European mink in Polesia.
 They installed 25 camera traps along rivers and drainage canals in remote areas of the Almany Mires Nature Reserve.
 Unfortunately, no picture of the European mink was captured.
 However, this does not necessarily mean that the species has disappeared from the region: the next story shows what surprises are possible when it comes to biodiversity.

 Polesia is home to at least 12 species of bats, including a real rarity – the Greater Noctule (Nyctalus lasiopterus), the largest bat in Europe.
 This species is rare, its range is fragmented and the smallest among the European bats.
 The Greater Noctule was thought to be locally extinct in Polesia.
-Once a male bat was shot in 1930: this was the last sighting of the species in the region until 2015.
-However, after 85 years, two lactating female Greater Noctules were entrapped during a bat census in Belarusian Polesia.
+Once a male bat was shot in 1930: this was the last sighting of the species in the region until 2009, when a young male was captured by a group of researchers in the Ukrainian part of the Chornobyl Exclusion Zone.
+In 2015, two lactating female Greater Noctules were entrapped during a bat census in Belarusian Polesia.
 This proved that the rare bats were breeding in the region!
 In 2017, new observations of the Greater Noctule were made, and later, they were also identified in the course of acoustic monitoring as part of our project.

 The Greater Noctule is an indicator species for the natural state of the old-growth forests.
 Its decline in Europe is caused by lack of suitable habitat – old-growth forests with a large number of hollow trees in a small area to ensure the successful functioning of a bat colony.
 In more than half of the cases, the Greater Noctule prefers to live in dead trees.
 This demonstrates the crucial importance of deadwood preservation for biodiversity conservation.